Albie Hecht

-In 2017, Hecht joined Pocket.watch as Chief Content Officer.
-Pocket.watch is a new studio creating global franchises from the YouTube stars characters loved by generation alpha.
-Hecht is the creator and Executive Producer of Ryan's Mystery Playdate on Nick Jr., the number one preschool show on TV.
+In 2017, Hecht joined Pocket.watch as chief content officer.
+Pocket.watch is a studio that creates franchises from the YouTube stars and characters.
+Hecht is the creator and Executive Producer of Ryan's Mystery Playdate on the Nick Jr. Channel, the number one preschool show on TV which garnered a Daytime Emmy Award Nomination in 2020.
 He also produced the HobbyKids Adventures, an animated series which streams on the Hobby Kids TV YouTube channel.
 The show has received over 30 million views of its episodes to date.

+As of 2022, Hecht is the chief content officer of pocket.watch that creates content for kids and family YouTube creators, resulting in more than 300 hours of programming produced to date.
+Currently, Hecht is overseeing the production of a series of 50 animated and live-action series and 5 specials, such as Toys and Colors and Dan Rhodes.
+Additionally, he directed and produced Ryan's World the Movie: Titan Universe Adventure, the first feature film for the YouTube star Ryan, which was released in fall 2024.